sezfabian/The_Tv_Guys/README.md

 # The_Tv_Guys
-An ecommerce website, specializing in all things tv
+An ecommerce webapp, specializing in all things tv.
+The project is built in Python3, Vue  and MyriaDB/MySQL dabms.